-A: Any child from the age of six through high school, who has an acoustical piano (preferred) or a digital piano (full keyboard with weighted keys), can apply.
+A: Any child from the age of six through twelve, who has an acoustical piano (preferred) or a digital piano (full keyboard with weighted keys), can apply.
 No previous training is necessary for a child of any age.

 Q: How do I apply?

 A: Fill out a form found on the application page of this website or write us at the following address:

 You will be notified about your audition time no later than Friday, September 8th, 2017.